viktorgullmark/exilence/README.md

 To run the API you'll need a local redis-server.

 If requested I can set up an additional redis-cache in azure for developing against.

+## Acknowledgements

+Huge thanks to https://poe.ninja for providing a great API, which lets us calculate net worth of players.

+Thanks to https://github.com/klayveR for providing a great log-monitor to track the Client.txt.

+And a thank you to GGG for creating this game!